opendaylight/docs/docs/user-guide/service-function-chaining.rst

 TerminationPoint=Port/Interface).
 The mapping takes care of automatic instantiation (setup) of corresponding object whenever its counterpart is created.
-For example, when a new SFF is created, the SFC-OVS plug-in will create a new OVS bridge and when a new OVS Bridge is created, the SFC-OVS plug-in will create a new SFF.
+For example, when a new SFF is created, the SFC-OVS plug-in will create a new OVS bridge.

-The feature is intended for SFC users willing to use Open vSwitch as underlying network infrastructure for deploying RSPs (Rendered Service Paths).
+The feature is intended for SFC users willing to use Open vSwitch as an underlying network infrastructure for deploying RSPs (Rendered Service Paths).